 Peasant Paintings Origin

 Chinese peasants paint their works by using bright colors in a simple and authentic style to express their good wishes, record their everyday lifestyle, and illustrate festivities.
 Some paintings are bold and unconstrained, some are strong and impassioned, while yet others are ornate and elegant.
-All of them have a naive charm, clear and full of the feeling of folk life.
-By appreciating these art works, you get a full picture of how these Chinese peasants live, how they think, and what they love.
+All of them have a naive charm, clear and full of the feeling of folklife.
+By appreciating these artworks, you get a full picture of how these Chinese peasants live, how they think, and what they love.

 Huxian County is the best place to appreciate Peasant Paintings.
-It is entitled the County of Painting by Ministry of Culture in 1988.
+It is entitled the County of Painting by the Ministry of Culture in 1988.
 Its peasant paintings are most renowned in China.
 Huxian is easy to reach as it is located 40 km southwest of Xian.
 You will see how these paintings are painted, and if you wish, buy one as a souvenir to bring home.
 An exclusive work lively painted for you is also available.
 By the way, this country is also famous for paper cutting.
-So you can appreciate two great fork arts in one place.
+So you can appreciate two great folk arts in one place.

 CONTACT A TRAVEL EXPERT

 Subscribe to our newsletter for a chance to win a free 7-day Peru tour!
 And more insider travel news, exclusive offers, and inspiration will be sent straight to your inbox.